 In the print dialogue box, set the sizing options to “Poster”.
 The tile scale should always be at 100%.
 You can customize the page overlap you will need to tape together the single “tiles”, or printed pages, later.
 I usually go for the .01 inches you can see above.
 Make sure to always check both the “Cut marks” and “Labels” boxes!
 One will help you when aligning the pages, the other will name and number the pages to help you sort them.

 Click “Print” and enjoy your pattern. :) If you need any help taping up the pages you just printed, please let me know.
 It takes some practice to go smoothly, but you can do it.

-So, this marks the end of today’s little monster post.
+And this marks the end of today’s monster post.
 I hope it was insightful, and not too monstrous, for you.
 Let me know what you think. :)